-Attys is an open source wearable high precision bluetooth data acquisition device
+Attys is an open source high precision bluetooth data acquisition device

 Measure from a wide range of sensors

-- Open source programs in JAVA and C++ on github
+- API and examples in Python, JAVA and C++ on github.

 - Analogue inputs